Head of Department

 Ehtasham has also published in various accounting as well as management journals, and his research is presented at esteemed forums such as the Academy of Management and PMAA.
 His research interests include performance evaluation, employee attitude and behaviour, social influence, diversity and sustainability.

-At OP, Ehtasham is, currently, involved in Management Accounting, Taxation, Analytics, Research Methods, and Financial Risk Management while he previously taught Auditing and Assurance and AIS.
+At OP, Ehtasham is, currently, involved in Management Accounting, Taxation, Analytics, Research Methods, and Financial Risk Management while previously has taught Auditing and Assurance, and AIS.